Ignia/Style-Guide/Media Files/README.md

   - `/Sprites` for composite images that contain multiple graphics which will be positioned using CSS
   - `/Tiles` for background images such as textures
 - Images that are specific to a particular section or feature should be placed in a corresponding images directory (e.g., `/Account/Images` for the `/Account` feature)
+- Prefer placing source files (e.g., `*.psd`, `*.ai`) next to output files so they're easy to maintain; these can be filtered out by build automation
+  - When working from one large source file, consider creating smaller templates for commonly modified images (e.g., an image that requires localization)
+  - Alternatively, consider providing shortcut files to original source locations (e.g., Ignia's `Projects` file share, a partner's [Box](http://box.com) share)

 ### Naming Conventions
 - Image file names should use `PascalCase` and separate *concepts* (not words) by periods (e.g., `AmazonFresh.Logo.png`, not `Amazon.Fresh.Logo.png`)